ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - `GET /boxes/{box_id}`: Retrieve a `ResearchDataUploadBox` by ID
 - `POST /boxes`: Create a new `ResearchDataUploadBox`
   - Requires Data Steward Role
-  - Signs a `CreateFileUploadBoxWorkOrder` token and sends request to the UCS
+  - Signs a `CreateFileBoxWorkOrder` token and sends request to the UCS
   - Returns the ID of the newly created `ResearchDataUploadBox`
 - `PATCH /boxes/{box_id}`: Update the state of a `ResearchDataUploadBox`
   - Requires Data Steward Role *or* valid claim to the `ResearchDataUploadBox`
     - Only Data Stewards can do `LOCKED` -> `CLOSED` or `LOCKED` -> `OPEN`
     - Users are allowed to do `OPEN` -> `LOCKED`
   - Request body must include the properties to update.
 Empty body has no effect.
-  - Signs an `ChangeFileUploadBoxWorkOrder` token and calls the matching UCS endpoint if the request involves toggling the `FileUploadBox`'s mutability
+  - Signs an `ChangeFileBoxWorkOrder` token and calls the matching UCS endpoint if the request involves toggling the `FileUploadBox`'s mutability
 - `POST /access-grant`: Grant user access to a `FileUploadBox`
   - Requires Data Steward Role